 - Youth centers, libraries and museums are open, a limited number of concert tickets are sold for the city orchestra.

-- There is no in-class teaching in the kansalaisopisto’s adult courses.
+- There is no in-class teaching in the Commmunity College's adult courses.
 Teaching is carried out online in courses where it is possible.
 Distance teaching does not apply to courses for children and youth, except for parent-child groups.

 - Hobbies for children and youth continue as normal.

-- Junior, SM, and first division level matches can be held as normal, but without an audience.
+- Junior, SM, and first division level matches can be held as normal.
+The audience can be a maximum of 20 persons.

 - Adult indoor sport activities, including adult team training and matches, remain suspended.
 This does not apply to SM and first division level training and matches, nor to the sports academy’s activities.